How long have you had “learn Spanish” on your bucket list? Chances are for far too long.

 If you are first starting out, get started learning only the most common words.
 No point learning obscure Spanish words that you will rarely use.
 Just get started with the ones that are used 80-85% of the time in regular conversation.

 Pro Tip: Delete 1 Social media app from the front screen of your phone and place your flashcard app front and center.
 Whenever you are bored, open up the flashcard app (instead of the social media app) and use it for 5-10 minutes.

 Podcasts are great because you can listen to them whenever you are doing unengaging activities like walking the dog or folding the laundry.

 Basically, anything that doesn’t require your brains attention makes for the perfect time to listen to a Podcast episode.

-You can easily download or stream free episodes from the Podcast app on iOS or the Stitcher app for Android.
+You can easily download or stream free episodes from the Podcast app on iOS or on Spotify.

 Below are my three favorites.